-Direct website visits- having a loyal list of visitors who come to your site directly proves that your site has high-quality content.
+Having a loyal list of visitors who come to your site directly proves that your site has high-quality content.

 Google Ranking Factors: Off-Site Strategies

-Social signals- whilst social media alone will not help your page rank, it can show Google that your site is well liked and provides users with something of value.
+Whilst social media alone will not help your page rank, it can show Google that your site is well liked and provides users with something of value.

-Business listing (inc. contact)- listing your business’ opening hours, location and contact information shows transparency and trust.
+Listing your business’ opening hours, location and contact information shows transparency and trust.